Complex Syrup is a water recipe with a focus on sweet, bass-heavy intensity.

 Note: This is a dry salt style recipe, an artificial format geared toward ease of use.
 This format has certain limitations in its ability to bring the best out of tea.
 Those who are interested in exploring the capabilities of a finely tuned, yet natural style water should try the new recipe: Truth Serum.

 October 8, 2021 Update: This recipe was previously known as Simple Syrup.
 The name has been changed to avoid confusion.

 January 10, 2022 Update: A diluted version of this recipe has been added to the Brew Water section.

 10x Concentrate – Do not drink!

-- 3785.4g deionized water – Ideally, find a <3ppm TDS RO dispenser.
-Distilled water will be 0ppm, but may or may not need to be conditioned with aeration.
+- 3785.4g deionized water – The most practical solution is to find a <3 ppm TDS RO dispenser.
+Ideally, use water that has been deionized, but not distilled.
+Distilled water will be 0 ppm, but may or may not need to be conditioned with aeration.